Harmonic damper: Torsional crankshaft movement and harmonics

 Each time a cylinder fires, the force of the combustion is imparted to the crankshaft rod journal.
 The rod journal deflects in a torsional motion to some degree under this force.
 Harmonic vibrations result from the torsional motion imparted on the crankshaft.
 These harmonics are a function of many factors including frequencies created by the actual combustion and the natural frequencies the metals make under the stresses of combustion and flexing.
 In some engines, the torsional motion of the crankshaft at certain speeds can synchronize with the harmonic vibrations, causing a resonance.
 In some cases the resonance may stress the crankshaft to the point of cracking or complete failure.

 Countering torsional crank motion and harmonic vibration

 The harmonic balancer helps minimize torsional crankshaft harmonics and resonance.
 The damper is composed of two elements: an inertia mass and an energy dissipating element.
 Most often made of rubber, this element may be composed of a synthetic elastomer, a clutch, a spring or fluid.
-The mass counteracts the torsional crank motions and in concert with the energy dissipating element absorbs the harmonics vibrations.
+The mass counteracts the torsional crank motions and in concert with the energy dissipating element absorbs the harmonic vibrations.